senzing-garage/senzinggo/README.md

   -n [NAME], --dockNet [NAME]
                         Name of a Docker network to create or use, default=szgo-network

+  -du URL, --dockUrl URL
+                        URL for Docker server, default=unix://var/run/docker.sock

   -ho [HOST], --host [HOST]
-                        Hostname or IP address, only use if tool can't determine correctly, default=ant76
+                        Hostname, only use if tool can't determine correctly

   -ps SUFFIX, --projectSuffix SUFFIX
-                        Suffix to use for container names, default=2_8_3-Release
+                        Suffix to use for container names, default=3_2_0_22234

   -db2c DB2CLIPATH, --db2CliPath DB2CLIPATH
                         Path to Db2 client CLI driver when using a Db2 database as the Senzing repository

+  -wh, --waitHealth     Wait for health checking on containers starting, use if errors are reported during a run

+  -u, --update          Update check

 ```